andrewsrichardson/food-blog/src/pages/blog/mums-indian-chicken-traybake/mums-indian-chicken-traybake.md

 path: mums-indian-chicken-traybake
 date: 2021-01-23T18:21:18.324Z
 title: Mum's Indian Chicken Traybake
 description: Now all credits to go to my mother on this one.
-The easiest spicy curried chicken and potato traybake EVER.
+An easy spicy curried chicken and potato traybake.
 Absolutely ideal for a Saturday night feast to hit all the spots accompanied with a cold beverage and naans
 pro_tip: The longer you leave it to marinate, the tastier it'll be!
 Feel free to double the ingredients if you are cooking for more people
 time: "120"